asnakep/Mithril-Snapshot-Deployer/README.md

 Discover two solutions to download, uncompress, and unarchive the Cardano blockchain onfile database from the latest Mithril Mainnet snapshot, placing it under the path specified by user input.

-Select either the Bash or Python script; both scripts perform the same action.
+Select either the Linux Bash or multiplatform Python script; both scripts perform the same action.

 Feel free to use this version or make further adjustments based on your preference.